adityak368/ego/README.md

 It uses GRPC + Protobuf + NATS + Kubenetes + Skaffold + Echo

-It comes with a generator project to get you started very quickly.
+##### It comes with a project generator to get you started very quickly.
 It is a Yeoman Generator and you can find it [here](https://www.npmjs.com/package/generator-go-ego)

 ```
 go get -u github.com/adityak368/ego/<modulename>@main